jmgrode/gemm_cache/README.md

 Workload Sizes(size of matrices for matmul and matadd): 4KB, 8KB
 # TODO: enable workloads bigger than gemm_cache matrix size
 Area Heuristics: Number of adders, multipliers, flip flops, comparators, sense amps, other peripherals specific to scratchpad mem, SRAM memory overhead based on number of cells?
-GemmCache Area Heuristics: n processing elements (1 8-bit multiplier and 1 8-bit adder, 8 flip flops) for each entry of the output matrix
+GemmCache Area Heuristics: 1 8-bit adder and 1 processing element (1 8-bit multiplier and 1 8-bit adder, 8 flip flops) for each entry of the output matrix
 GemmCache Matmul Latency: 2(3d-1) cycles where d is height of the square matrix

 ## Components Overview